 - Skin graft: If a much larger area of skin and tissue are removed, then skin can be taken from another part of your body (donor site) and used to cover the surgical site.

-Before deciding on a skin cancer reconstruction procedure, Dr. Fusi and Dr. Craig will evaluate the availability of tissue and discuss different options and their aesthetic results.
+Before deciding on a skin cancer reconstruction procedure, Drs.
+Fusi and Craig will evaluate the availability of tissue and discuss different options and their aesthetic results.

 Skin Cancer Reconstruction Surgery

-After consulting with Dr. Fusi and Dr. Craig and selecting a skin cancer reconstruction procedure, you will be scheduled for surgery at an accredited surgery center.
-Dr. Fusi or Dr. Craig will either perform the skin cancer removal surgery and reconstruction, or collaborate with your skin cancer surgeon.
-Prior to surgery you will receive anesthesia to eliminate any pain and discomfort, after that Dr. Fusi or Dr. Craig will:
+After consulting with our doctors and selecting a skin cancer reconstruction procedure, you will be scheduled for surgery at an accredited surgery center.
+Dr. Fusi and Dr. Craig will either perform the skin cancer removal surgery and reconstruction, or collaborate with your skin cancer surgeon.
+Prior to surgery you will receive anesthesia to eliminate any pain and discomfort, after that our doctors will:

 - Either excise your skin cancer or wait until your skin cancer surgeon has removed the skin cancer.